All Episodes

 I mean, we can listen in on any conversation.

-We can get any text message, we can get any email, isn't that true?
+We can get any text message.

 Absolutely.

-He said within the executive order, the original executive order and within this program is the ability to access anyone's emails, uh, but he took it further than that.
+He said within the executive order, the original executive order, and within this program is the ability to access anyone's emails.

-He told me on this radio program that every single text message, every email, every phone call is is captured and metadata stored in these massive facilities in Utah and elsewhere.
+He told me on this radio program that every single text message, every email, every phone call is captured and metadata stored in these massive facilities in Utah and elsewhere.

 That is correct.

-I got to take a quick break here.
+I've got to take a quick break here.

 We'll come back more with Sarah Carter, investigative reporter.

-The other question, I guess the natural follow-up question is do they go into that database now that they have gathered this intelligence?
+The other question, I guess the natural follow-up question is, do they go into that database now that they have gathered this intelligence?

-If they begin to target somebody for some other reason, are they able to type in Sean Hannity, Sarah Carter, Linda, the New York accent girl on radio, and and anybody else they want?
+If they begin to target somebody for some other reason, are they able to type in Sean Hannity, Sarah Carter, Linda, the New York accent girl on radio, and anybody else they want?

 Can they do that?